Your IT & Tech Mates

 Pickup eligibility and conduct

-Pickup eligibility may depend on certificate status, provider approval, location, incident history, ratings, device category, customer vulnerability, accessibility needs and review by us.
+Pickup eligibility may depend on certificate status, service partner approval, location, incident history, ratings, device category, customer vulnerability, accessibility needs and review by us.
 We may suspend pickup eligibility or restrict job types after complaints, no-shows, privacy concerns, poor performance, rude conduct, unsafe behaviour, suspected scam activity or other risk indicators.

 Expanded device and home technology pickup coverage